nknapp/gitolite-backup/README.md

 The idea is, that the whole thing is mirrorerd somewhere, where a real backup tool can read it.

+**I give no warranty that using this script won't destroy your installation.
+I do not guarantee for neither script**

 TODO
 ----